PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 ```
 *Throwing custom errors.*

 We can still handle errors in-place (1, 2), but since we will be adding a middleware to treat errors, passing them along (3, 4) would be the go-to choice.
-Our `findAnswer` method now throws an `AppError` (5) with an associated value for the expected parameter, and is also throwing an error for the time out (6).
+Our `findAnswer` method now throws an `AppError` (5) with an associated value for the expected parameter and is also throwing an error for the timeout (6).

 As we already know, we only need to implement one method, so let's see how we can do that: